Omycron83/Notes/ML/Transformers.md

 Contrary to [[RNN|RNNs]], the transformer architecture requires a fixed-size input, which in practice gives a maximum sequence length.
 We will denote this length as $d_{sequence}$.
 Different sequence lengths are usually padded to this maximum, and the added dimensionality then mitigated by the other components.
 ### Input Embedding:
+When working with multiple inputs in a sequence, which transformers are optimized for, one can then simply convert the corresponding vectors into a matrix by ‘stacking them’, i.e. using them as its column vectors.
+The size of each vector is referred to as $d_{model}$.
+Thus, each sequence input is a $d_{sequence} \times d_{model}$ matrix.

 Input embedding refers to the practice of converting an arbitrary input into a real-valued vector that can then be mathematically operated on.
 It is often desirable to keep relationships between words, i.e. have the 'close-ness' in reality be reflected in the distance in the embedding space.
 This is not necessarily the case when dealing with numerical inputs.

-When working with multiple inputs in a sequence, which transformers are optimized for, one can then simply convert multiple vectors into a matrix by ‘stacking them’, i.e. using them as its column vectors.
-The size of each vector is referred to as $d_{model}$.
-Thus, each sequence input is a $d_{sequence} \times d_{model}$ matrix.
 #### One-hot-embedding
 One-hot-encoding refers to the practice of creating a vector with one entry equal to one and all other entries equal to zero.
 The name stems from electrical engineering, where one … is ‘hot’ and the others ’cold’.

 Each entry then refers to one specific input, i.e. if there are 100 registered words, each word can be represented by a $100$-tuple or vector which is one-hot at the specific word location inside of that vector.
-## Encoder:
-The goal of the encoder is to output a set of encoded vectors for each sequence member.
-As discussed above, it takes in a fixed-length vector.
-## Decoder:
-The goal of the decoder is to generate the next sequence member in the output sequence.
-For this, it takes in the previously generated output sequence as well as the encoded vectors of the encoder.
-## Positional Encoding:
+### Positional Encoding:
 The vector representation of the input does, contrary to [[RNN|RNNs]], not contain positional information anymore, which is necessary when working with input sequences.
+Thus, we need to infuse positional encoding again to the input.

 This is done by constructing a positional-encoding vector containing information about the position of the sequence member, which is then added to the embedded sequence member vector.
 Thus, a position-dependent signal is added to each embedding and thus positional encoding infused, which avoids destroying the embedded information.

-It turns out that linearly adding the positional values faces problems with 'variable-length' sequences.
+It turns out that linearly adding the positional values (i.e. adding $(0, ..., 0), (1, ..., 1)$ etc. ) faces problems with 'variable-length' sequences.
 This leads to the following requirements for a positional-encoding mechanism:
 - It should be injective, i.e. output a unique encoding for each time step
 - The distance between any two time steps should be consistent across varying lengths
 - It should generalize to longer sequences without any effort
 - Its values should be bounded
 - It must be deterministic
-### Sin-Encoding:
+#### Sin-Encoding:
+The mechanism introduced by Vitya et al satisfies the above equations:
+Let $p_t$ denote the positional encoding vector corresponding to the position $t$ in the given sequence.
+Then $f: N \rightarrow R^{d_{model}}, t \mapsto p_t = sin($

+## Encoder:
+The goal of the encoder is to output a set of encoded vectors for each sequence member.
+As discussed above, it takes in a fixed-length vector.
+## Decoder:
+The goal of the decoder is to generate the next sequence member in the output sequence.
+For this, it takes in the previously generated output sequence as well as the encoded vectors of the encoder.

 ## Attention Mechanisms:
 Attention mechanisms are a family of mechanism in transformer models that learn to make predictions by selectively attending to a given set of data.
 The amount of attention is usually quantified by a certain, learned weight and then formed by a weighted average.